allape/Java-IDEAPlugin-XFTP/README.md

 - ✔️️ Open new terminal session in current folder.
 - ✔️️️ Memo for history locations.
 - ✔️️️ Operations in context menu: rm, cp, mv, touch, mkdir.
+- ✖️ Fast search in remote list (will make version v0.11-ish).
 - ✖️ Copy and Paste actions in both list...
 - ✖️ Transferring history list with retry button.